-For enterprise security architects to be business enablers, they need to understand what the business is trying to achieve and its objectives.
+For enterprise security architects to be business enablers, they must understand what the business is trying to achieve and its objectives.
 Security can only define how to support and enable business and bring demonstrable value to security initiatives.
-Nevertheless, it’s vital to break the language barrier between business and security, so organizations can understand how security impacts their work.
+Nevertheless, breaking the language barrier between business and security is vital so organizations can understand how security impacts their work.

 - Business objectives - show what the business wants to achieve.
 For example, meeting a client’s expectations, delivering a service, and producing shareholder value.

-- Business drivers for security - define the security perspective in words business understands.
-For example, build organizational resilience, and exploit new technologies.
+- Business drivers for security - define the security perspective in words that the business understands.
+For example, build organizational resilience and exploit new technologies.

 - Attributes - provide the link between security and business by modeling business drivers, for example, the CIA triad: confidentiality, integrity, and availability.